ardeshir/docs/rust/Rust_Peer-to_Peer_plan.md

 ### **Step 1: The First Peer – Identity and Basic Structure**

-The design document emphasizes in Section 4 that every node must have a unique identity.
+The design is for every node to have a unique identity.
 In `libp2p`, this is achieved through a cryptographic keypair, from which a unique `PeerId` is derived.
-Let's create our first peer.
+Let's create our first peer:

 **1. Create a New Rust Project**